Definition of outcomes, endpoints and group comparisons

 Outcomes

 Outcomes represent a post-processing of the simulation outputs done for each individual.
 They correspond to the measure of interest per individual.
-Outcomes can be of different types: values (e.g Cmax), binary true/false (e.g true if Cmax < threshold), or time-to-event (e.g time to NADIR).
+Outcomes have different types: values (e.g Cmax), binary true/false (e.g true if Cmax < threshold), or time-to-event (e.g time to NADIR).

-To create a new outcome, the user can click on the “plus” button next to Outcomes or on the “+ New outcome element” within the menu of an endpoint:
+To create a new outcome, click on the “plus” button next to Outcomes header or on the “+ New outcome element” within the list of outcomes for an endpoint:

-First, each outcome is given an element name, which allows to select the outcome for endpoint definition.
-Then, the first step is to select an output element to work on.
-Only the output elements selected in the Simulation section are available.
-The definition of the outcome includes the following options to post-process the selected output.
+Each outcome has a name (default or user defined), which allows to select it in an endpoint definition.
+To define an outcome you have to select an output element for post – processing.
+You can only use output elements selected in the Simulation scenario.
+The specification of the outcome includes the following options to post-process the selected output.

 For continuous, count and categorical outputs:

-- Relative to baseline: divides (“ratio”) or subtracts (“difference”) the output values by the baseline (i.e the first value of the output).
-Because the first value of the transformed output is non-informative (ratio=1 or difference=0), it is removed.
+Relative to: none/ baseline/ maximal or minimal value/ maximal or minimal value up to current time/ custom value: it divides (“ratio”) or subtracts (“difference”) the output values by the specific value (i.e baseline – the first value of the output).
+For baseline option, because the first value of the transformed output is non-informative (ratio=1 or difference=0), it is removed.

 For single time-to-event outputs:

-- Has event / has no event / time of event: “has event” and “has no event” calculates if the individual had or didn’t have an event during the observation period.
-This results in a binary true/false outcome. “time of event” uses the TTE output as outcome directly.
+• Has event / has no event / time of event: “has event” and “has no event” calculates if the individual had or didn’t have an event during the observation period.
+This is a binary true/false outcome. “time of event” uses the TTE output as outcome directly.
 The outcome is then of type ‘time-to-event’.

 For repeated time-to-event outputs: